"Nice" is actually a command

 About options

-Here are nice command options
+Here are the nice command options

 option explanation

-(*If no value is specified,
+(if no value is specified,

 --adjustment=[value]

---version Show version
+--version Show Version

 # nice -n -5 /opt/beyond.sh